Department of Mathematics

 - All international applicants who were educated outside of the United States for their undergraduate and/or graduate degree must provide a course-by-course evaluation report (which should include your official transcripts) provided by one of the agencies listed on the NACES website.

-- International students whose native language is not English need to submit scores from a language proficiency exam (TOEFL or ELTS).
-A minimum score of 550 in the paper-based TOEFL, 213 in the computer-based TOEFL, 80 Internet-Based TOEFL or 6.5 in the IETLS is required.
+- International students whose native language is not English need to submit scores from a language proficiency exam (TOEFL, TOEIC, ELTS or Duolingo).
+A minimum score of 550 in the paper-based TOEFL, 213 in the computer-based TOEFL, 80 Internet-Based TOEFL, 690 in the TOEIC, 6.5 in the IETLS, or 110 in Duolingo is required.

 International applicants can be exempt from the language proficiency exam if they meet one of the following criteria:

-- The applicant attended one academic year of study at a university or college in a country where English is the first official language (does not include IELP programs).
+- The applicant attended one academic year of study at a university or college in a country where English is the first official language.